FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/cg_register_overview.md

 This section describes the general steps that occurs during the registration process, and the impact on the configuration.

-Starting Copilot after installation begins the connection and registration process with or {{< TransferCFT/flowmanager  >}}.
+Starting Copilot after installation begins the connection and registration process with Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}}.

 > **Note**
 >
 > Transfer CFT requires the Central Governance or Flow Manager shared secret to register.
 See the Central Governance or Flow Manager documentation for details.

-**1. Copilot connects to Central Governance or {{< TransferCFT/flowmanager  >}} and submits its registration.**
+****1. Copilot connects to Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} and submits its registration.****

 - Copilot sends a registration request through a simple authenticated SSL connection and submits its registration.
-Copilot authenticates the Central Governance or {{< TransferCFT/flowmanager >}} server using the CA certificate pointing by the uconf:cg.ca\_cert\_id parameter.
+Copilot authenticates the Central Governance or Flow Manager{{< TransferCFT/flowmanager >}} server using the CA certificate pointing by the uconf:cg.ca\_cert\_id parameter.
 The registration request contains:

-    -   Information about the {{< TransferCFT/componentshortname >}} instance, including its instance name, host, port and version.
+    -   Information about the Transfer CFT{{< TransferCFT/componentshortname >}} instance, including its instance name, host, port and version.
-    -   Two Certificate Signing Requests (CSRs) for to process.
+    -   Two Certificate Signing Requests (CSRs) for Central Governance to process.

     > **Note**
     >
     > If you use an intermediate certificate as a governance CA certificate, you must add the root CA certificate that signs this intermediate certificate in the Transfer CFT PKI database.

-**2. or {{< TransferCFT/flowmanager  >}} sends the SSL certificates to {{< TransferCFT/componentshortname  >}}.**
+****2. Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} sends the SSL certificates to Transfer CFT{{< TransferCFT/componentshortname  >}}.****

-Central Governance or {{< TransferCFT/flowmanager  >}} processes the CSRs and returns two SSL certificates, one dedicated to governance exchanges and the other one dedicated to business exchanges (used for securing file transfers between the registering {{< TransferCFT/componentshortname  >}} and all other {{< TransferCFT/solutionshortname  >}}s).
+Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} processes the CSRs and returns two SSL certificates, one dedicated to governance exchanges and the other one dedicated to business exchanges (used for securing file transfers between the registering Transfer CFT{{< TransferCFT/componentshortname  >}} and all other Managed File Transfer{{< TransferCFT/solutionshortname  >}}s).

 Both certificates are stored in the internal PKI base using the following identifiers:

 - &lt;uconf:cft.instance\_id>\_GOV for the governance certificate
 - &lt;uconf:cft.instance\_id> for the business certificate

-**3. Copilot sends the first heartbeat over a mutual authenticated SSL connection.**
+****3. Copilot sends the first heartbeat over a mutual authenticated SSL connection.****

-**4. The Transfer CFT configuration is updated and returned to Transfer CFT.**
+****4. The Transfer CFT configuration is updated and returned to Transfer CFT.****

-During the registration process or {{< TransferCFT/flowmanager  >}} receives the current configuration of {{< TransferCFT/componentshortname  >}} and changes it accordingly to their own rules.
+During the registration process Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} receives the current configuration of Transfer CFT{{< TransferCFT/componentshortname  >}} and changes it accordingly to their own rules.

-Registration completes with Transfer CFT appearing in the or {{< TransferCFT/flowmanager  >}} product list with the status of "Started" or "Stopped".
+Registration completes with Transfer CFT appearing in the Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} product list with the status of "Started" or "Stopped".

 ## Configuration updates

-During the registration process Central Governance or {{< TransferCFT/flowmanager  >}} receives the original Transfer CFT configuration and updates it so that Transfer CFT is configured to:
+During the registration process Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} receives the original Transfer CFT configuration and updates it so that Transfer CFT is configured to:

-- Connect to using the Central Governance mutual authentication port
+- Connect to Central Governance using the Central Governance mutual authentication port
 - Use Central Governance for access management
 - Use Central Governance for transfer monitoring
 - Use its own internal PKI

 These changes create two security profiles (CFTSSL) for Transfer CFT, one client and one server, named SSL\_DEFAULT.

-Completing the registration process, or {{< TransferCFT/flowmanager  >}} gets the current configuration of {{< TransferCFT/componentshortname  >}} and changes it.
+Completing the registration process, Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} gets the current configuration of Transfer CFT{{< TransferCFT/componentshortname  >}} and changes it.

-- {{< TransferCFT/componentshortname >}} is configured to use the {{< TransferCFT/passportname >}} service for access management.
+- Transfer CFT{{< TransferCFT/componentshortname >}} is configured to use the Central Governance PassPort{{< TransferCFT/passportname >}} service for access management.
-- {{< TransferCFT/componentshortname >}} is configured to use the for transfer monitoring.
+- Transfer CFT{{< TransferCFT/componentshortname >}} is configured to use the Central Governance Sentinel for transfer monitoring.
 For Transfer CFT 3.2.2 and higher, a secured connection is used.

-These changes create two security profiles (CFTSSL) on the {{< TransferCFT/componentshortname  >}} (except when using a SAF-based PKI {{< TransferCFT/componentshortname  >}}).
+These changes create two security profiles (CFTSSL) on the Transfer CFT{{< TransferCFT/componentshortname  >}} (except when using a SAF-based PKI Transfer CFT{{< TransferCFT/componentshortname  >}}).
 The profiles are named SSL\_DEFAULT; one profile is of type client and one is of type server.
 Their SSL version is TLSV1COMP.
-The configured cipher list is CIPHLIST= ('53','47') for {{< TransferCFT/componentshortname  >}} 3.1.2 and 3.1.3.
+The configured cipher list is CIPHLIST= ('53','47') for Transfer CFT{{< TransferCFT/componentshortname  >}} 3.1.2 and 3.1.3.
 The values represent the following cipher suites:

 The values represent the following cipher suites: